background

 Pixel phones could finally have force-themed icons on Android 17, which, when enabled, adds a tint over the app icons to look slightly more consistent with the rest of the icons.
 Right now, there's still work to be done in this regard, as the forced-theme icons are still pretty distinguishable from the ones that do support Material You iconography.

-3. Improved Blur Effects
+Improved Blur Effects

 Android 17 will bring improved blur effects.
 Early Android 16 QPR3 betas suggested a heavier, more frosted glass aesthetic in the notification shade, volume panel and power menu.
 This will help separate the foreground and the background content effectively, making the UI feel a bit more immersive.

-4. Screen Recording Upgrades
+Screen Recording Upgrades

 Android 17 will boast a pill overlay with different options when recording the screen.
-These options include annotation tools, a settings cog to change the recording settings, and a stop option to instantly stop the recording.
+These options include annotation tools, a settings cogwheel to change the recording settings, and a Stop option to instantly stop the recording.
 Previously, users had to tap on the pill in the top bar, which also captured the process of stopping the recording, but that won't be the case when the new screen recording bar finally rolls out.

-5. Ability to Remove At a Glance
+Ability to Remove At a Glance

 At a glance widget settings page